Publications

 Best Paper Award Semifinalist · FMA Annual Meeting · 2023

-Using hand-collected data on founder CEOs and SEC investigations obtained via the Freedom of Information Act, we find that founder-CEO firms are 29% more likely to face SEC investigations, yet these investigations rarely lead to accounting and auditing release enforcement actions.
-CEO attributes—power, risk-taking, and visibility—drive this heightened scrutiny, reflecting the SEC's use of academically motivated variables and fraud-deterrent strategies.
+Using hand-collected data on founder CEOs and SEC investigations obtained through Freedom of Information Act requests, we find that firms led by founder-CEO are 29% more likely to face SEC investigations, though these investigations rarely lead to accounting or auditing enforcement release actions.
+CEO attributes—power, risk-taking, and visibility—drive this heightened attention, consistent with the SEC's broad strategy that seeks to hold individuals accountable.
+Investors of founder-led firms appear compensated for the increased investigation risk through superior stock performance.
+Overall, our findings on the regulatory consequences of founder CEOs provide direct evidence of SEC's strategic emphasis on individual accountability.

 with Kuntara Pukthuanthong